gladly-team/next-firebase-auth/README.md

       * *Pros:* It removes this package as a dependency.
       * *Cons:* You won't have access to the Firebase ID token server-side, so you won't be able to access other Firebase services.
 You'll need to implement logic for verifying the session and managing session state.

 **This package will likely be helpful** if you expect to use both static pages and SSR or if you need access to Firebase ID tokens server-side.

-Please check out [current limitations](#limitations--feedback) before diving in.
+> A quick note on what this package does _not_ do:
+> * It does not provide authentication UI.
+Consider [firebasesui-web](https://github.com/firebase/firebaseui-web) or build your own.
+> * It does not extend Firebase functionality beyond providing universal access to the authed user.
+Use the Firebase admin SDK and Firebase JS SDK for any other needs.

 ## Get Started